How To Bet Same Game Parlay Sports Illustrated App

-- Next, you will enter the amount you want to stake, review your bet slip to make sure everything is how you like it, then hit the “submit-bet” button.
+- Review your bet slip to make sure everything is how you like it.

-- Boom!
-That’s it.
-You’ve built and placed a parlay wager.
+- You’ve built and placed a parlay wager.

 A parlay builder is one of my favorite tools you will find at most of the top mobile sportsbooks as this tool will help simplify the parlay building process.